G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

-Darius Seely, one time carpenter, cavalryman, and farmer died on Easter Sunday, 4/16/22.
+Darius Seely, one time carpenter, cavalryman, farmer and – finally gardener - died in Snohomish, Snohomish Co., WA on Easter Sunday, 4/16/22.
 Cause of death was heart problems.
-His obituary read, in part, as follows: “Darius Seely….
+His Everett Herald newspaper obituary read, in part, as follows: “Darius Seely….
 Died at 1:30 Sunday afternoon at his home 418 Glen Street.
 He had been ill for some days but had planned to attend the Easter service at the church in the evening.
 Mrs. Seely attended the morning service and had finished telling him of the meeting when Mr. Seely attempted to rise from his chair.
 He fell over dead.”
 Darius was aged 83 years and one month.
+Burial was/is beside Harriet in the Grand Army Of The Republic (G.A.R.)
+Cemetery in Snohomish.

 By the late 1940’s Kathryn was residing with and being cared for by her stepson Clarence, in Olympia, WA.
-With the onset of the 1950’s she was confined to a rest home where she died at aged 98 years on Thanksgiving Day, 1953.
+With the onset of the 1950’s she was confined to a rest home where she died on Thanksgiving Day, 1953 at the age of 98 years.
 At death she was receiving approximately $50 per month based on her second husband’s Civil War soldiering.
+She was/is buried beside Darius in the Snohomish G.A.R.
+Cemetery.

 Buried at Grand Army of the Republic Cemetery Snohomish